 Book a 4-hour guided walk of Nishiki market where you will be introduced to great food and sake!

-- Location: One block north of and parallel to Shijo Street in central Kyoto.
+- Location: One block north of and parallel to Shijo Street.
 Walking distance of the Shijo, Karasuma, and Kawaramachi subway stations.

 - Opening hours: from 9 AM – 6 PM although some stalls close on Wednesdays or Sundays.